Climate-smart agriculture: European Green Deal

-The EU has promoted the development of climate-smart agriculture and forestry practices as part of the European Green Deal Policy.
-A critical assessment of progress was carried out using different multi-criteria indices covering socio-economic, technical and environmental factors.
-The results indicated that the most advanced CSA countries within the EU are Austria, Denmark and the Netherlands.
-The countries with the lowest levels of CSA penetration are Cyprus, Greece and Portugal.
+The European Union (EU) has promoted the development of climate-smart agriculture and forestry practices as part of the European Green Deal Policy.
+A critical assessment of progress was carried out using different multi-criteria indices covering socio-economic, technical, and environmental factors.
+The results indicated that the most advanced CSA countries within the EU were Austria, Denmark, and the Netherlands.
+The countries with the lowest levels of CSA penetration were Cyprus, Greece, and Portugal.
 Key factors included labor productivity, female ownership of farmland, level of education, degree of poverty and social exclusion, energy consumption/efficiency and biomass/crop productivity.
-The Horizon Europe research programme has created a focus on CSA and climate-smart farming within the EU.
+The Horizon Europe research programme created a focus on CSA and climate-smart farming within the EU.
 Projects deal with co-creation among stakeholders to change behavior and understanding within agricultural value chains.
-Investigative CSA studies on pig, dairy, fruit, vegetable and grain farms have been carried out in Denmark, Germany, Spain, Netherlands and Lithuania, respectively.
+Investigative CSA studies on pig, dairy, fruit, vegetable, and grain farms have been carried out in Denmark, Germany, Spain, Netherlands, and Lithuania, respectively.

 Agriculture Innovation Mission for Climate

-The Agriculture Innovation Mission for Climate (AIM for Climate/AIM4C) is a 5-year initiative to 2025, organized jointly by the UN, US and UAE.
-The objective is to rally around climate-smart agriculture and food system innovations.
-It has attracted some 500 government and non-government organizations around the world and about US$10 billion from governments and US$3 billion from other sources.
+The Agriculture Innovation Mission for Climate (AIM for Climate/AIM4C) is a 5-year initiative to 2025, organized jointly by the United Nations, United States, and United Arab Emirates.
+The objective is to rally around CSA and food system innovations.
+It attracted some 500 government and non-government organizations around the world and about US$10 billion from governments and US$3 billion from other sources.
 The initiative was introduced during COP-26 in Glasgow.